-Add an Event to Reset the Solver at a Discontinuity and Simulate the Model discontinuity.
+Add an Event to Reset the Solver at a Discontinuity

+The custom function, inhibvalex, introduces a discontinuity in the model when time = 400.
+To ensure accurate simulation results, add an event to the model to reset the solver at the time of the discontinuity.
 Set the event to trigger at the time of the discontinuity (time = 400).
 The event does not need to modify the model, so create an event function that multiplies a species value by 1.